Nursing Admission Criteria & Procedures

 Official Transcripts submitted from every college attended by deadline above.
 Students must complete the online Transcript Evaluation Request Form and submit it to the Academic Credentials Office - A-1020

 https://www.jjc.edu/records-transcripts/pages/transcript-request.aspx.
-Be sure to select "Occupational Selective Program" and the correct applicant type located under the Transfer Evaluation Request Information section.
-Once your transcript has been evaluated you will receive notification via your JJC email.
+Be sure to select "Associate in Arts" and the correct applicant type located under the Transfer Evaluation Request Information section.
+View your academic summary on eResources in approximately four to six weeks for your evaluated transfer credit and the JJC equivalencies.

 Minimum GPA of 2.0 in prerequisites, general education and recommended courses for the program.